12 balls puzzle: You have 12 balls identical in looks with one fake

 So you won't analyze these two results further—analyzing results 1.1 and 1.2 should be enough for reaching the solution for this result also.

-Result 3.
-Third possibility—the pans are equally balanced:
+Result 3 of 12 balls puzzle: Third possibility—the pans are equally balanced:

 The 4 left aside balls must contain the fake ball, lighter or heavier and,